apache/cloudstack-documentation/source/adminguide/accounts.rst

    :align: center
    :alt: Configure static PIN 2FA form

-..
-Note:: [2FA Recovery process] :
-          If the user loses the authenticator application or forgets the static PIN, then the user must contact admin to disable 2FA.
-          If the admin themself loses the authenticator application or forgets the static PIN, then the admin will have to either use apikey to disable 2FA using the API setupUserTwoFactorAuthentication with enable flag to false or to do the database changes in 'user' table by clearing the columns 'is_user_2fa_enabled', 'key_for_2fa', 'user_2fa_provider' for the specific entry.

 The admin has the capability to mandate 2FA for users via the setting ``mandate.user.2fa``.
 In this case the user must configure 2FA during their first login into CloudStack.